-This study explores the likely effects of adopting a "loser pays" rule for attorneys' fees in the United States.
-Loser pays, sometimes called the "English rule" but actually, in essence, the rule in place in the rest of the world, refers to the policy of reimbursement by the parties who lose in litigation of the winners' legal expenses, including attorneys' fees.
+Marie Gryphon, senior fellow at the Manhattan Institute’s Center for Legal Policy, is releasing a new report exploring the likely effects of adopting a “loser pays” rule for attorneys’ fees in the United States.
+Loser pays, sometimes called the “English rule” but actually, in essence, the rule in place in the rest of the world, refers to the principle that parties who lose in litigation must reimburse the winners’ legal expenses, including attorneys’ fees.
 This study argues that loser pays could be an important part of a larger effort to reduce litigation costs, better compensate prevailing litigants, and better align tort law with its goal of deterring socially harmful conduct.
-A loser-pays rule would discourage meritless lawsuits, but because any such rule should also ensure plaintiffs of modest means but strong legal cases access to justice, our proposal calls for:

 A panel of legal experts will react to Ms. Gryphon’s proposal, and award-winning ABC journalist John Stossel will discuss the broader public implications of the policy proposal.

 James R. Copland, Director, Center for Legal Policy at the Manhattan Institute

 Marie Gryphon, Senior Fellow, Center for Legal Policy at the Manhattan Institute

 Mark Geistfeld, Crystal Eastman Professor of Law, New York University School of Law

 Philip K. Howard, Founder & Chairman, Common Good; Vice Chairman, Covington & Burling

 Walter K. Olson, Senior Fellow, Center for Legal Policy at the Manhattan Institute